sktedro/vut_ipp_proj/README.md

 Everything about the interpretation is stored in a global variable which is an instance of class `Program`.
-This class stores the input file, instructions sorted by their orders, a symbol table, list of labels, a data stack and a return (function call) stack.
+This class stores the input file, instructions sorted by their orders, a symbol table, a list of labels, a data stack and a return (function call) stack.
 The `Program` class provides methods to jump after an instruction, jump to a label and run all instructions in a loop.
-After all instructions have been parsed, an object of this class is created initializing the interpretation and the only thing left to do is to run all instructions one by one, which is done by the mentioned method of this class.
+After the `Program` object has been constructed, the only thing left to do is to run all instructions one by one, which is done by the mentioned method of this class called from the main function.

 #### Symbol table